XRPLF/rippled/CONTRIBUTING.md

 The contracts are expressed as `XRPL_ASSERT` or `XRPL_UNREACHABLE` (defined in `include/xrpl/beast/utility/instrumentation.h`), which are effectively (outside of Antithesis) wrappers for `assert(...)` with added name.
-The purpose of name is provide contracts with stable identity which does not rely on line numbers.
+The purpose of name is to provide contracts with stable identity which does not rely on line numbers.

-When `rippled` is built with the
-Antithesis instrumentation enabled (using `voidstar` CMake option), the `XRPL_...` contracts enable the `rippled` process to signal any violations to the Antithesis platform during fuzzing.
+When `rippled` is built with the Antithesis instrumentation enabled (using `voidstar` CMake option), the `XRPL_...` contracts will report any violations on the Antithesis platform during fuzzing.

-We continue to use the old style `assert` or `assert(false)` in certain locations, where the reporting of contract violations in Antithesis platform is either not possible or is not useful.
+We continue to use the old style `assert` or `assert(false)` in certain locations, where the reporting of contract violations on the Antithesis platform is either not possible or not useful.

 For this reason:
 * The locations where `assert` or `assert(false)` contracts can be used: